Skip to main content

 A Song of Gunfire and Dirt

-In negotiating where the Les Miserables musical fits into the parameters of musical theatricality, it is worth noting that the stage show is not as opulent as the standard Broadway show, or the standard movie musical.
-You won’t find a lot of ensemble dance numbers in Les Mis.
+It is worth noting that the Les Miserables is not as opulent as the standard Broadway show, at least not in the same way as something like Beauty and the Beast.
+You won’t find a lot of ensemble dance numbers in "Les Mis."
 Compared to other juggernaut musicals, Les Miserables doesn’t rely a lot on presentationalism.

-By contrast, Wicked exists in the zany, colorful world of Oz complete with flying broomsticks and talking animals.
+By contrast, something like Wicked exists in the zany, colorful world of Oz complete with flying broomsticks and talking animals.
 Phantom of the Opera takes place in the world we know, but it is still set in a stately opera house menaced by a near-supernatural musical madman.
 As such, it benefits from the elevated storytelling of musicality.
 The subject matter of these shows naturally lends itself to the larger than life devices of stylistic storytelling.

 On the other hand, Les Miserables tells a story of war, poverty, prostitution, and general misery.
-Les Mis doesn’t try to lift its audience from the grunge of reality the way the other shows do: it reminds its audience incessantly that reality is dirty.
+"Les Mis" doesn’t try to lift its audience from the grunge of reality the way the other shows do: it reminds its audience incessantly that reality is dirty and cruel.
 The show really isn’t even about overcoming the despair of real life (the weaselly Thernardiers survive and while all the hopeful rebels get blown to bits) as much as it is about the potential to be a good person even in a world that is cruel and unforgiving.

-These characters don’t sing to celebrate the fancy chandelier hanging above the audience: they sing because their grief and agony can’t be properly expressed in spoken prose.
+These characters don’t sing to celebrate the fancy chandelier hanging above the audience: they sing because their grief and agony can’t be properly expressed in spoken dialogue.
 Eschewing the expected glass-like atmosphere of the standard musical in favor of something more raw and soiled might not have been as crazy as it sounded on paper.

 Is that the only route Hooper could have gone?
 Probably not.
 But I would dare to say that the filmmakers would be faced with at least as many hurdles if they had tried to approach this musical about war and prostitution with a My Fair Lady outlook.
 But it’s not hard to imagine that a filmmaker would see view the stage play and imagine what it would be like if instead of using music to paint over the characters’ suffering, a film adaptation used the music to embrace the suffering.